solita/solita.github.com/_posts/2016-01-21-measuring-episerver-site-performance.md

 * **View Results in Tree**: Very detailed results per request.
 It contains HTTP request and response details, thus making this a great help when debugging site access and errors.

 ### Testing static resources
-JMeter-perfotrator donwloads only the HTML, whereas stylesheets, scripts and other embedded resources are ignored.
+JMeter-perfotrator downloads only the HTML, whereas stylesheets, scripts and other embedded resources are ignored.
 Static resources do not affect CPU usage much at all, but use a huge amount of bandwidth, which will hinder the testing.
 Furthermore, static resources are easily cached by browsers and proxies, so I normally do not consider them an issue.